wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  Cut T.S. and L.S. of *Cucurbita* stem by hand, stain with toluidine blue.
 Find sieve tubes and companion cells.

-4\. *Phloem tissue* : Examine the demonstration photomicrographs of the development of sieve tubes and companion cells on the side bench.
+ *Phloem tissue* : Examine the demonstration photomicrographs of the development of sieve tubes and companion cells on the side bench.

-## SECONDARY THICKENING
+## Secondary Thickening

 The primary growth of the stem is laid down by the **procambium**.
 In dicots the vascular tissue is arranged in a cylinder near the periphery